kaosat-dev/Blenvy/crates/blenvy/README.md

     * ability to specify **which resources** to save or to exclude
     * small(er) save files (only a portion of the entities is saved)

-Particularly useful when using [Blender](https://www.blender.org/) as an editor for the [Bevy](https://bevyengine.org/) game engine, combined with the [Blender plugin](https://github.com/kaosat-dev/Blenvy/tree/main/tools/blenvy) that does a lot of the work for you (including spliting generating seperate gltf files for your static vs dynamic assets)
+Particularly useful when using [Blender](https://www.blender.org/) as an editor for the [Bevy](https://bevyengine.org/) game engine, combined with the [Blender plugin](https://github.com/kaosat-dev/Blenvy/tree/main/tools/blenvy) that does a lot of the work for you (including spliting generating separate gltf files for your static vs dynamic assets)

 ## Usage